We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 … well, almost

-Don't be surprised, I have to take a break and write something about another fragrance - but this review is definitely about Blue Tea.
+Don't be surprised, I need to digress a bit and write about another fragrance - but this review is definitely about Blue Tea.

-So: there used to be more tinsel and of course everything was better.
-At least as far as Escada is concerned.
-When you think of the great Escada Margaretha Ley or the Escada Collection, it almost brings tears to your eyes that these unspeakably beautiful fragrances are no longer produced ... ok, I'll go and dry my eyes.
+So: In the past, there was more tinsel and of course everything was better.
+At least when it comes to Escada.
+Thinking of the magnificent Escada Margaretha Ley or the Escada Collection almost brings tears to your eyes that these incredibly beautiful fragrances are no longer produced … okay, I’ll just go dry my eyes for a moment.

-So, enough crying.
-Back to Lück (who remembers "Formula 1" on the third program?) and Lily Chic.
-Almost 25 years ago, Escada's seasonal fragrances were a far cry from what they are today.
-If today Escada serves you a sweet and squeaky fruit punch once a year as standard, they made a little more effort back then.
-My highlight was Lily Chic, although unfortunately it is not necessarily rated particularly well here.
-I thought it was great - cool thanks to the lily of the valley, fresh thanks to the grapefruit and lime and a little fruity with pear and green apple.
+Alright, enough crying.
+Back to Lück (who remembers "Formula 1" on the third channel?) or rather to Lily Chic.
+Because even the Escada seasonal fragrances were far from what they are today about 25 years ago.
+Nowadays, you get a sweet, squeaky fruit punch from Escada once a year as standard, but back then, they put in a bit more effort.
+My highlight was Lily Chic, although it unfortunately doesn't get particularly good ratings here.
+I found it fantastic - cool from the lily of the valley, fresh from grapefruit and lime, and a bit fruity with pear and green apple.
 And it was an absolute compliment-getter.

-I managed to get hold of a leftover bottle a few years ago.
-However, the top note of the fragrance is a little tippy after 25 years - and therefore the fear of loss is great.
+A few years ago, I managed to snag a leftover bottle.
+However, the top note of the fragrance is a bit wobbly after 25 years - and thus the fears of loss are great.

-When I accidentally discovered here that Blue Tea is supposed to smell similar, something like hope sprouted.
-And indeed: although the ingredients are not even close to being the same, Blue Tea is Lily Chic's fraternal twin, so to speak.
+When I stumbled upon the fact that Blue Tea is supposed to smell similar, a glimmer of hope arose.
+And indeed: Although the ingredients are not even remotely the same, Blue Tea is like the fraternal twin of Lily Chic.
 Why the brother?
-Blue Tea is just as fresh and cool, but it lacks the slightly playful fruity note of the Lily Chic fragrance for women.
-It is a little more tart and not quite as rounded.
-But the Lily Chic DNA is there.
+Blue Tea is just as fresh and cool, but it lacks the slightly playful fruity note of the women's fragrance Lily Chic.
+It is a bit more robust and not quite as rounded.
+But the Lily Chic DNA is present.

-I can understand the association with a spa fragrance - expensive, fresh, a little spicy, cool.
+I can understand the association with a spa scent - expensive, fresh, a little spicy, cool.
 I particularly like the coolness.
 This makes it the perfect candidate for spring and summer.
-And it's also perfect for relaxing in the evening.
-The longevity is moderate, but not bad overall.
-In my opinion, Blue Tea can be worn by men and women, it is absolutely unisex.
-And the bottle is of course a dream.
+And it is also great for relaxing in the evening.
+The longevity is moderate, but overall not bad.
+In my opinion, Blue Tea can be worn by both men and women; it is absolutely unisex.
+And the bottle is, of course, a dream.

-There is also a very nice body lotion to go with Blue Tea.
-Surprisingly, the Merchant of Venice body lotions are quite affordable.
-So you can definitely treat yourself.
+By the way, there is also a very nice body lotion for Blue Tea.
+Surprisingly, the body lotions from the Merchant of Venice are quite affordable.
+So it’s definitely something you can treat yourself to as well.

-In any case, I am delighted about the unconscious revival and am grateful to have found at least an approximate replacement for one of my favorite fragrances.
+I, for one, am happy about the unconscious revival and am grateful to have found at least a close substitute for one of my favorite fragrances.

 1 Comment